gs1au/fluent_command_builder/README.md

 # Fluent Command Builder

-Fluent Command Builder makes building command lines easy and intuitive.
+Fluent Command Builder makes building command lines easy and clean.

 Automated build/test/deploy processes depend heavily on tools that provide a command line interface.
 Building command lines requires much string interpolation and often results in code which is not only